The Insurance Law Section and The Insurance Law Center, UConn School of Law

 About the Program

-This year the annual symposium, co-hosted by CBA Insurance Law Section and the Insurance Law Center at the UConn School of Law, will address bad faith litigation in Connecticut and throughout the United States.
+This annual symposium, co-hosted by CBA Insurance Law Section and the Insurance Law Center at the UConn School of Law, will address bad faith litigation in Connecticut and throughout the United States.
 The first panel will discuss the current state of the law in Connecticut and elsewhere on what is, and is not, bad faith.
 The second panel will address discovery and proof at trial and whether the attorney-client privilege is eroding in the context of bad faith litigation.

 You Will Learn